News, Media and Stories | Boxer

 Boxer III debuted this fall at Homecoming.
 The third incarnation of our beloved mascot statue was unveiled as an art piece representing the history, diversity and spirit of Pacific.

-Boxer, a bronze Chinese statue of a dragon-like creature, ruled campus for decades before disappearing.
+Boxer, a bronze Chinese statue of a qilin, ruled campus for decades before disappearing.

 Local historian Ken Bilderback and Pacific University Archives shed light on Boxer's history as Pacific University's mascot.